ddev/ddev/docs/users/developer-tools.md

 `ddev exec composer create-project ...`

-Note: if you use `composer global` command, the packages will be installed in the user's home directory and will disappear on the next container restart, requiring rerun of the command.
+Note: if you run `ddev composer global`, the global packages will be installed in the in-container user's home directory ( ~/.composer) and will disappear on the next container restart, requiring rerun of the command.
 You may need an additional step of synchronizing created composer configuration and installed packages with the DDev's [homeadditions folder](extend/in-container-configuration.md) on the host.

 <a name="windows-os-and-ddev-composer"></a>